mhalvers/GFM-practice/README.md

   - [ ] Deploy onto cloud service with API
 - [ ] Locally fine tune foundational model to predict 🤔
 - [ ] Exlore could services to speed up fine tuning

+## Acknowledgments

+This project utilizes the [Prithvi Models Family](https://huggingface.co/ibm-nasa-geospatial) developed by IBM and NASA.
+Special thanks to the IBM-NASA Geospatial AI team for creating these foundational models for Earth observation tasks.

+## Notes